nikola-winmaker/vMCAL/README.md

 Once you have these dependencies installed, you can clone this repository.

 ## Setup
-* Add events for the vMCAL module in mcal.config file in you need additional events
+* Add events for the vMCAL module in mcal.config file, if you need additional events
 * Run mcal generator: "python mcal_generator.py" which will generate needed files in src_gen for your Autosar application and python SIL environment.
 * Add your Autosar application DLL path in config.ini file
 * Run main.py script: "python main.py".
 This will open Terminal and graphical view of the vMCAL modules.